DuCanhGH/DuCanhGH/README.md

 - UI.

-- Change the logo (I don't like getting into troubles with msft, of friggin' course).
+- Logo (I don't like getting into troubles with msft, of friggin' course).

 ## Noice, I'm addicted.